JoeDodgson/Workout-Tracker/README.md

 `npm run seed`

 ## Usage
-To run the application, open your terminal and navigate to the downloaded repository in the terminal.
+To run the application locally, open your terminal and navigate to the downloaded repository in the terminal.
 Then type the following command and hit enter:

 `node run start`